Hand News | Handen Nieuws

 Leukonychia Striae

-Leukonychia striae are white splotches caused by minor trauma to the nail matrix (Figure 20).
+Leukonychia striata are white splotches caused by minor trauma to the nail matrix (Figure 20).
 The timing can be determined by the location of the splotches on the nail.

-Figure 20: Example of leukonychia striae.
+Figure 20: Example of leukonychia striata.
 Note location of white splotches, which can indicate timing of the traumatic event.

 Leukonychia striae